 You’ll receive excellent service when dealing with any of our team members and can be confident that you’re receiving the best, targeted advice when we’re crafting for your company’s retirement plan.

-As the founder of Compensation Planning, Jeff is a tax attorney with over 40 years of experience with Qualified Plans.
+As the founder of Compensation Planning, Jeff is a non-practicing tax attorney with over 40 years of experience with Qualified Plans.
 His university experience in the taxation field spans both sides of the desk:

 In addition to having taught the Retirement Planning course for the Certified Financial Planner™ designation (managed by Bryant’s Executive Development Center), Jeff has provided continuing education for industry groups including: